-Dr. Kendall Coffman, IMFT
+Dr. Kendall Coffman

-It is also ethically and therapeutically important to me that I also name the identities that I bring with me into the therapeutic space.
+It is also ethically and therapeutically important to me that I name the identities that I bring with me into the therapeutic space.
 My unearned privileges related to my whiteness, my cisgender identity, and my access to higher education bring a multitude of experiences and perspectives that I do my best to acknowledge, process, and name if and when they show up in the therapy process.
 Additionally, my lived experience as a gay man also shapes how I make sense of, and navigate, the world.
 Relationships (whether that be therapeutic or not) at their foundation are rooted in affirming identities, mutual consent, anti-oppression, trauma-awareness, boundary setting/honoring, and community care.

 I enjoy working with a variety of people (individual and relationship therapy), but specialize working with folks navigating shame, stigma, life transitions, polyamory/open relationships, anxiety, heartbreak, and loss.
 Outside of therapy, I am an Adjunct Professor at Antioch University, Columbus State Community College and Otterbein University where I teach courses in psychology, counseling, and human sexuality.
 In my free time I like to hike, read, play tennis, spend time with friends & family, and listen to Taylor Swift (Taylor's Version obviously)!